mukul-rathi/old-personal-website/posts/demystifying-deep-learning/conv-net-backpropagation-maths-intuition-derivation/index.md

 * Fully-Connected Layer
 * Softmax (Output) Layer

-If you are not already comfortable with backpropagation in a feedforward neural network, I'd suggest looking at the earlier post on [Backpropagation]({% post_url 2018-08-31-Backpropagation %}){:target="_blank"} which contains some useful intuition and general principles on how to derive the algorithm.
+If you are not already comfortable with backpropagation in a feedforward neural network, I'd suggest looking at the earlier post on [Backpropagation](/demystifying-deep-learning/backpropagation-maths-intuition-derivation-neural-network/) which contains some useful intuition and general principles on how to derive the algorithm.

 I'll restate the general principles here for convenience: